hvn2706/jsin/README.md

 - Replace s3 config in config.yml
 - Use any s3 provider, or self hosted if you want, and add your own interface in ./external/s3

+### 3rd parties
+- Custom 3rd-party APIs in config, the input is REST dynamic

 ### Mysql
 - Init mysql and create folder ./objects inside repo, put your images inside that folder
 - Replace mysql config in config.yml